-- If the corresponding property is distance, area, volume or mass, and the unit mode is Best for all values, then the unit that will provide the best representation for most values will be used.
+- If the property is distance, area, volume or mass, and the unit mode is Best for all values.
+The best representation for the majority of values is used.

 - If all values have the same unit, this will be used.